Silos

 Silo Capacity Utilization

-They can also get the available resources, including IP pools, via API:
+They can also see the available resources via the API:

-When users provision more disks or start up more instances than permitted by the resource quotas or IP pools, they will receive a capacity validation exception.
-Silo administrators can either request the fleet administrator to increase the resources allocated to the silo, or advise users in the silo to remove unused disks or running instances to free up compute, storage, and network resources.
+When users attempt to provision more disks or start up more instances than permitted by the resource quotas or IP pools, they will receive an InsufficientCapacity error from the API.
+Silo administrators can either ask the fleet administrator to increase the resources allocated to the silo, or advise users in the silo to remove unused disks or running instances to free up compute, storage, and network resources.

 Silo Certificate Replacement